rrwang97/FlappyBird/README.md

   - clock faster than pipe but not at a multiple of pipes clock
   - also not a big deal.
 Randomness factor is not required

+NOTE
+  Mark said that the pipes move across the screen at a slower rate than the bird should be drawn for a nicer looking animation and also so   the game is playable.
+If pipes and bird are updated at the same freq than its really hard to move the bird out of the way of the pipes